 Warning: If you knowingly make a false statement on this form, you may be subject to civil or criminal penalties under Section 1001 of Title 18 of the United States Code.
 In addition, any person who knowingly and materially violates any required disclosure of information, including intentional disclosure, is subject to a civil money penalty not to exceed \$10,000 for each violation.

-Office of Public and Indian Housing Office of Native American Programs
+U.S. Department of Housing and Urban Development Office of Public and Indian Housing Office of Native American Programs

 ONE YEAR PLAN & ANNUAL PERFORMANCE REPORT